Sign up via call center

 Based on the diagnostic results, the physician can determine the optimal treatment method.

-Depending on the diagnosis, the following may be prescribed:
+Depending on the diagnostic results, the following treatment methods may be prescribed:

 Endoscopic Treatment of Bladder Stones